How to Celebrate St. David’s Day in Wales?

 Traditional welsh meal

-For Saint David's Day, Welsh gastronomy is also highlighted.
+For Saint David's Day, Welsh gastronomy is also highlighted as well as the leek, which is a Welsh symbol.
 Among the typical dishes to be tasted on this day, you will find the Welsh rarebit, delicious toasted bread with cheese.
 If you're in the mood for something more substantial, try Cawl, a traditional Welsh vegetable and meat soup, or Glamorgan sausages, vegetarian sausages made with leeks.

 For those with a sweet tooth, try the delicious Welsh cakes or the Bara Brith, ideal for tea time.
 This is the perfect opportunity to taste traditional Welsh dishes and try out Cardiff's restaurants.